techidaily/site-win11-tips/source/_posts/how-to-swiftly-unfreeze-steam-and-resume-gaming-on-windows-11.md

 ## 4\.
 Launch the Steam App With Administrative Rights

- If you have Steam running but still run into the same error, you should[try opening Steam with administrative rights.](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) This way, Steam has the power to make the necessary changes to your computer, such as creating files, installing new games, and so on.
+ If you have Steam running but still run into the same error, you should [try opening Steam with administrative rights.](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) This way, Steam has the power to make the necessary changes to your computer, such as creating files, installing new games, and so on.

 ## 5\.
 Check the Integrity of the Game Files